gdh1995/vimium-c/README.md

 * fix some issues about Vomnibar before Chrome 58

 1.64:
-* fix that Vimium++ didn't work on some websites or with some libraries, like [Angular Material](https://material.angular.io/), [Zeplin](https://zeplin.io/) and CKEditor 5 (1.0.0-alpha.2).
+* fix that Vimium C didn't work on some websites or with some libraries, like [Angular Material](https://material.angular.io/), [Zeplin](https://zeplin.io/) and CKEditor 5 (1.0.0-alpha.2).
 * fix that omnibox "v" mode might not work when meeting some types of input